leberns/sp-hello-events/spfx-hello-events/README.md

 ### Debugging the Project with Visual Studio Code

-It is possible to use the interactive debugger of VS Code to debug SharePoint Framework projects.

-As a prerequisite, it is necessary to install an extension in VS Code for debugging with your respective browser, here we assume Google Chrome.

-For Google Chrome the extenson is [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
-There are extensions for other browsers like Firefox or Edge, look for them at [Marketplace](https://marketplace.visualstudio.com).

-It is also necessary to edit `launch.json` (under `.vscode/` folder) and set the url to your test site.

-Changing `"url": "https://localhost:4321/temp/workbench.html",` to, for example: `"url": "https://contoso.sharepoint.com/sites/CompanyEvents/_layouts/workbench.aspx",`

-To start a debug session after these preparations are done:

-* Run the project with `gulp serve --nobrowser`

-* In VS Code: place a breakpoint in the source code and start the debugger (by pressing F5 or Debug > Start Debugging)

-* Test the web part with Google Chrome and check the breakpoint
+Visit the topic [Debugging a SPFx Project with Visual Studio Code](https://github.com/leberns/sp-hello-events/wiki/Debugging-a-SPFx-Project-with-Visual-Studio-Code) for more details.

-### Unit-Testing
+### Unit Testing

-Refer to the topic [Testing a SharePoint Framework Project with Jest](./testing-spfx-with-jest.md) for a description about how tests were configured, written and performed.
+Refer to the topic [Jest Testing a SPFx Project](https://github.com/leberns/sp-hello-events/wiki/Jest-Testing-a-SPFx-Project) for a description about how tests were configured, written and performed.

 ### NPM Packages